yaatra/PointBreak/README.md

 # PointBreak

-An extreme sport focused, fitness & social travel application – using the fullstack of technologies (Sequelize, Express, Redux, React, D3, Mocha and Chai)
+An extreme sport focused, fitness & social travel application – using the fullstack of technologies (Sequelize, Express, Redux, React and D3)

 ## Youtube - Screencast